ak-uow/dissertation-write-up/chapters/05-results.md

 #### Enjoyment

-Figure {@fig:fig-facet-enjoyment} shows experiments #3 (Loyalty Reward) and #5 (Loyalty Reward, Augmented Reality) have the most positive results with ranges that are mostly positive and very much skewed to the top end.
+Figure {@fig:fig-facet-enjoyment} shows experiments #3 (Digital Reward) and #5 (Digital Reward, Augmented Reality) have the most positive results with ranges that are mostly positive and very much skewed to the top end.
 With greater inspection it appears that #5 is considered most enjoyable because the candlestick median line is the highest of all experiments, just one below the maximum value on the scale.

 #### Annoyance

-The lowest median lines in figure {@fig:fig-facet-annoyance} suggest that, experiments #1 (baseline) and #3 (Loyalty Reward) were considered least annoying, with both having median lines drawn at the second lowest position on the scale; experiment #1 has a longer candlestick, indicating more variation in participant scores for this quality when compared to experiment #3 which is more skewed to the bottom.
+The lowest median lines in figure {@fig:fig-facet-annoyance} suggest that, experiments #1 (baseline) and #3 (Digital Reward) were considered least annoying, with both having median lines drawn at the second lowest position on the scale; experiment #1 has a longer candlestick, indicating more variation in participant scores for this quality when compared to experiment #3 which is more skewed to the bottom.

 #### Ease of use

-It is easy to see from figure {@fig:fig-facet-ease-of-use} that all experiences scored well in this category but the top three experiment for ease of use in ascending order are #3 (Loyalty Reward), the baseline #1, and #4 (Social Media); all three of these experiment have the majority of participant scores in the top two points on the scale but while #3 and #1 have a distribution that includes scores in the lower half of the y scale, #4 was considered easy to use to greater or lesser degrees by every participant.
+It is easy to see from figure {@fig:fig-facet-ease-of-use} that all experiences scored well in this category but the top three experiment for ease of use in ascending order are #3 (Digital Reward), the baseline #1, and #4 (Social Media); all three of these experiment have the majority of participant scores in the top two points on the scale but while #3 and #1 have a distribution that includes scores in the lower half of the y scale, #4 was considered easy to use to greater or lesser degrees by every participant.

 #### Brand connection